joe-watkins/whatsup-js/README.md

 # Introducing whatsUp.js
 A jQuery plugin written to make wrangling upcoming events easier.
+Let's say you have a list of events outputted to the page and you only want to show the next 5 upcoming events from today's date.... whatsUp.js to the rescue.

 whatsUp.js leverages Date.js for date handling.